Long, cold winter days are the perfect excuse to explore London’s museums!

 You will also find, alongside the paintings and sculptures, the 18th-century French furniture and decorative arts.
 Again, a treasure for all fans, which I am not particularly so I’ll let you make up your own mind about it.

-You’ll find Peyton and Byrne’s French-style brasserie, and a drop-in café, offering a simple menu with fresh and flavorsome dishes.
+Discover Peyton and Byrne’s French-style brasserie and drop-in café, serving a simple yet flavourful menu of fresh, delicious dishes.
+Perfect for a relaxed meal!

-The restaurant is open daily for breakfast, lunch, and afternoon tea and is ideally located as I mentioned before.
-You can even only come to eat there, a visit to the museum is not compulsory…:-)
+The restaurant is open daily for breakfast, lunch, and afternoon tea – and as I mentioned, it’s ideally located.
+You can even dine here without visiting the museum.

 The Wallace Collection website is also an incredible source of information with analyses, explanatory videos on certain subjects relating to the works of art presented in the museum, and downloadable resources for families, to make the visit even more attractive to kids.